-In this epic narrative of the events that have shaped our own times, Simon Reid-Henry shows how liberal democracy, and Western history with it, was profoundly re-imagined when the post-war Golden Age ended.
+In this epic narrative of the events that have shaped our own times, Simon Reid-Henry shows how liberal democracy, and Western history with it, was profoundly re-imagined when the postwar Golden Age ended.
 As the institutions of liberal rule were reinvented, a new generation of politicians emerged: Thatcher, Reagan, Mitterrand, Kohl.
-The late twentieth-century heyday they oversaw carried the Western democracies triumphantly to victory in the Cold War, ushering in an economic boom and a new spirit of optimism by the millennium.
-But the war on terror and the high drama of the financial crisis in 2007/8 shone a different light upon the decisions taken to secure capitalist democracy in the 1970s, laying the basis for the anti-liberal surge of recent times: from Viktor Orban and Marine le Pen, to Brexit and Donald Trump.
+The late twentieth-century heyday they oversaw carried the Western democracies triumphantly to victory in the C old War and into the economic boom of the 1990s.
+But equally it led them into the fiasco of Iraq, to the high drama of the financial crisis in 2007/8, and ultimately to the anti-liberal surge of our own times.

-The present crisis of liberalism demands us to revisit these unscripted decades.
-The era we have lived through is closing out; democracy is turning on its axis once again.
-As this gripping history reminds us, the choices we make going forward require us first to understand where we have been.
+The present crisis of liberalism enjoins us to revisit these as yet unscripted decades.
+The era we have all been living through is closing out, democracy is turning on its axis once again.
+As this panoramic history poignantly reminds us, the choices we make going forward require us first to come to terms with where we have been.